ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Replication_Eng.md

 2. Choose the tables or partitions to be replicated
     Every table to be replicated must have a primary key.

-3. Set the replication conditions
-    Set only the logs that pertain to the replication conditions as replication targets.
-If it is not specified, all of the table data will be the replication target.

-4. Create a replication object using the CREATE REPLICATION statement
+3. Create a replication object using the CREATE REPLICATION statement
     The replication object must have the same name in both databases.

-5. Start replication using the ALTER REPLICATION statement
+4. Start replication using the ALTER REPLICATION statement

     When replication is started, the local server creates a replication Sender thread and this thread connects to a replication manager on the remote server.
 At this time, the replication manager on the remote server generates a repliation Receiver thread.

-6. The replication service is started.
+5. The replication service is started.

 ### Troubleshooting